dlops-io/cheese-app-v3/README.md

 pulumi preview --stack dev --refresh
 ```

-- To create a VM and deploy all our container images run:
+- To create a cluster and deploy all our container images run:
 ```
 pulumi up --stack dev --refresh -y
 ```